 - Scheduler Role.
-This team member can manage scheduling and online booking for all clients.
+This team member can manage scheduling, online booking, and assign clinicians for all clients.

 Note: A Clinician with Administrator Access will have to set up the Client Portal and Online Booking preferences before a scheduler can help manage availability.
 See this article for details: Getting started with online booking

 - About access for Supervisors, Billers and Schedulers here: Team Members: Schedulers, Billers, and Supervisors